Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-What a great experience!
-That 6 am drive near the end of the video at the end of this post is another one of those memories I realized right in that moment that I would remember forever.
+At the end of this post there’s a video and in it I managed to capture this 6 am drive.
+It’s near the end of the video and it’s another one of those memories where I realized right in that moment that I’d remember it forever.

-Aaaaaaaaaand, of course, the next morning I overslept and missed my full day excursion.
+And, of course, surprise, surprise, the next morning I overslept and missed my full day excursion.

-This, as you’ll see, is a recurring theme in so many of my travels.
-And it’s always worth it.
+This is a recurring theme in many of my travels and it’s always worth it.

-I honestly intended to get an hour of sleep or so and make it to that full day excursion.
+Just like when I missed the bullet train to Kyoto in my Tokyo solo travel, I HONESTLY intended to get an hour of sleep and make it to this full day excursion.

-I laid down, set my alarm, put my phone right on my chest, passed out, and yeeeaahhhh I didn’t wake up an hour later.
+I laid down, set my alarm, put my phone on my chest, passed out, and yeah I didn’t wake up an hour later.

-But I woke up somewhere around noon, instantly knew I had missed my excursion, and I didn’t even sweat it.
+Instead, I woke up somewhere around noon, instantly knowing I had missed the excursion, and I didn’t even sweat it.

-I hit up the those neighboring museums I had seen the day before, visited the Arch of Galerius and Rotunda, and closed it out with a relaxing day back on the boardwalk by the water.
+I hit up both museums, visited the Arch of Galleries and Rotunda, and closed it out relaxing on the boardwalk by the water.

 This was a PERFECT day of recovery.

-Later in the evening that asian World Ventures rep who greeted me when I first got to the hotel gave me a call.
+Later that evening the asian World Ventures rep who had greeted me when I arrived at the hotel gave my room a call.

 “Eric!
 What happened?
+Is everything ok?
 We missed you on the excursion!”

 Istanbul Gets Crazy Again

 Leaving Thessaloniki and getting back home involved another overnight layover in Istanbul.
-At this point, having done it on the way in, I felt like this would be easy.
+At this point, having done it on the way in, I felt like there would be nothing to it.

 Not so much.

-When I got to the Istanbul airport and walked up to the Turkish Airlines desk and asked for the hotel they’d be setting me up with for the night, I got a different response than I was expecting.
+When I got to the Istanbul airport and made my way to the Turkish Airlines desk and asked for the hotel room they’d be setting me up with for the night, I got a different response that I was expecting.